-Parish/Town Ref.
+Andover Road, Newbury 1880-81 to a design by James H. Money (1834-1918), the architect of Newbury 13 Andover Road, Newbury (1834-1918), the architect of Newbury (1834-1918), the architect of Newbury Parish/Town Ref.
 No. Address Brief Description Detailed Description Criteria under which asset qualifies for local listing Within conservation area?
-Date added Newbury 17/00011/LOCAL The Gun PH, 142 Andover Road, Newbury Public House erected 1880-81 to a design by James H. Money (1834-1918), the architect of Newbury Town Hall.
-Although there has been a Gun pub on the site since before 1755, the current building is the result of a rebuilding in 1880-81 to a design by James H. Money (1834-1918), the architect of Newbury Town Hall.
+Date added There has been a local tradition associating this pub with Newbury Andover Road, 1880-81 to a design by James H. Money (1834-1918), the architect of Newbury before 1755, the current building is the result of a rebuilding in 1880-81 to a design by James H. Money (1834-1918), the architect of Newbury Town Hall.
 The Gun forms a piece with the Falkland Memorial on the opposite side of Essex Street (commemorating the First Battle of Newbury), also designed by James H. Money.
 Externally substantially as rebuilt in 1880-81, although there have been additions to the rear.
+Internally there have been additions to the rear.
 Internally there have been changes, but two separate bars survive.
 Two storey.
 Brick and clay tile gable and hipped roof.
 Clay tile-hung first floors.
 Simple bargeboards, with central timber gable finials.
 2 chimney stacks with 3 shafts, each with diamond section.
-South elevation: Gable facing Essex St, one large window to ground floor (four lights, plus top-lights); and one to first floor (three lights, plus top-lights).
+South elevation: Gable facing Essex St, one large window to ground floor (four lights, plus top-lights); and one to first floor (three lights, plus toplights).
 Gable itself tile-hung, with bargeboard and central timber gable finials.
 String course above ground floor window.
 Clay tiled veranda to right of gable with timber posts and brackets.
 West elevation: Original single storey gable projection to the west, with original mock timbers in gable.
 Later flat roof extensions to either side.
-East elevation to north-west, with tile-hung first floor.
+East elevation: Bay window at ground floor, three-light first floor window with toplights.
+Tile-hung gable with bargeboard and timber gable finial.
+Two-storey flat-roofed addition to north-west, with tile-hung first floor.
 North elevation: Modern flat roof extensions to rear.
 Interior.
 Public bar to east, lounge bar to west, with main entrance on south side.
 Both served from same bar area, which runs into both.
 Lounge bar divided by chimney, with area behind, to north/north-west, with slightly raised floor and wainscoting.
-There has been a local tradition associating this pub with Architectural or Artistic interest 3, 7, 10 Historic interest 13 Group interest 22 No 12/12/2017
+Historic interest 13 Group interest No 12/12/2017